 Have you had a similar experience?
 Maybe you’ve noticed a surge in business after a particularly positive review?
 Or maybe you’re still waiting for that surge and wondering what’s missing?

-Making the Ask (Without Feeling Awkward)
+Making the Ask (Without Feeling Awkward): How to Request Reviews Naturally

 I get it—asking for reviews can feel a little uncomfortable at first.
 But here’s the deal: most clients are more than happy to leave a review if they’ve had a good experience.
 They just need a little nudge.